pavla-martinkova/osprinciples/dalsi-postupy-en.md

 ## ORCID

-Authors will create and maintain an [ORCID](https://orcid.org/) and include it in their outputs when possible.
+Authors will create and maintain [ORCID](https://orcid.org/) and include it in their outputs when possible.

 <details markdown="1">